antronerds/r2-tutorials/docs/Multiple_Datasets.md

 Step 4: Megasearch
 ----------------

-We have already discussed the find differential expression module for a single dataset to find differentially expressed genes.
+We have already discussed the 'find differential expression' module for a single dataset to find differentially expressed genes.
 In the across dataset section  we can also apply a similar approach, not between groups within single dataset but for a user defined selection of multiple datasets.
 However, keep in mind that you can only select datasets of the same platform,  the most abundant datasets are of the Affymetrix u133p2 platform.
 As explained